echeran/smile-of-murugan/webbook/chapter04.md

 cf. Skt. *bṛhat* "great".
-This story and the fact that the poem contains a catalogue of 99 flowers typical for the *kuṟiňci* region, appear to substantiate the suggestion that the poem was composed as a "model".
-1 This is roughly the content of the lay: A chieftain of the hill-tribe falls in love at first sight with a fair maiden.
+This story and the fact that the poem contains a catalogue of 99 flowers typical for the *kuṟiňci* region, appear to substantiate the suggestion that the poem was composed as a "model".[^pattupattu] This is roughly the content of the lay: A chieftain of the hill-tribe falls in love at first sight with a fair maiden.
 The love is reciprocated.
 The girl's foster-sister helps the lovers to meet and enjoy their love.
 But the parents find the change in their